whats an estate sale whats an estate sale

 Common misconceptions often surround estate sales, potentially deterring buyers and sellers from fully understanding their benefits.

 1. Similar to Garage Sales: People frequently mistake estate sales for garage sales.
-While both involve selling items from a home, estate sales cover the entire household and require professional management for effective execution.
+While both involve selling items from home, estate sales cover the entire household and require professional management for effective execution.

 2. Only for the Wealthy: Some individuals believe that estate sales only feature high-end or luxurious items.
 However, they include a wide range of goods, from everyday necessities to unique collectibles, catering to diverse interests and budgets.